Michael Barbaro: Public image

 Barbaro is known for his distinctive voice, frequently described as "dulcet", and his "staccato" speech style.
 His success with The Daily and distinct appearance also led many to compare him to Ira Glass, host and producer of This American Life.
 When Barbaro was growing up, his grandfather would criticize him for using "um" or "you know," so he often pauses when speaking to avoid using filler words.

 Since The Daily launched, Barbaro has received significant media coverage.
 He has made sold-out public appearances around the country, and a wide range of media outlets have interviewed him about The Daily, journalism, and politics.
 He has been featured on television shows such as Late Night with Seth Meyers, CBS This Morning, and PBS NewsHour.
 Additionally, he has been featured at South by Southwest (SXSW), Vox's Recode Decode podcast, and NPR's talk show 1A.

 Six months after The Daily launched, The New Yorker wrote an article about Barbaro entitled "An Appreciation of Michael Barbaro and The Daily."
 In January 2020, a New York Magazine profile on him called him "the voice of a generation."
-AVanity Fair article in November 2021 suggested that The Daily had "vault[ed] Barbaro from a respected reporter to a full-fledged media celebrity."
+A Vanity Fair article in November 2021 suggested that The Daily had "vault[ed] Barbaro from a respected reporter to a full-fledged media celebrity."

 In November 2018, Liev Schreiber portrayed Barbaro on Saturday Night Live.